j-tenny/voxelmon/README.md

 ## Usage
 This code will process a single TLS scan in .ptx format and create files within the export folder including a 3D grid with leaf area density estimates, a vertical profile of leaf area density, and plot summary metrics.
-The 3D grid is represented with a row for each grid cell with columns for x, y, z coordinates, leaf (plant) area density, occlusion, etc.
+The export 3D grid is formatted as .csv file with a row for each grid cell and columns for x, y, z coordinates, leaf (plant) area density, occlusion, etc.
+This allows the file to be opened in CloudCompare.

 For more detailed examples, see the example_scripts folder.